Taylor Square fka Calhoun

 Calhoun Square is also notable for the Greek Revival houses which encircle it, including the empty mansion at 432 Abercorn, recognizable by the empty oval underneath its stairs, and its sense of foreboding.
 This is one of Savannah’s most haunted houses, with numerous tales surrounding it, and a favorite stop for the city’s many ghost tours.

-Calhoun Square Hidden Garden Fountain
+Calhoun Square in Savannah - Secret Garden

 432 Abercorn’s most famous story is of the father who forbade his daughter from playing out in Calhoun Square with the children from the Massie School.
 When she continued to disobey him, he tied her onto a chair in the top floor of the house, faced toward the window, so that she could see all the fun she was missing.
 She remained tied there until she died of heat exhaustion.
 Her ghost can still occasionally be seen, wistfully staring out the window, hoping to one day join her friends again in the square.